 You can use beans in burgers, chilies, stews, tacos, pasta dishes, burritos, meatloaves, stir-fries, and baked dishes.
 They tend to be infused with the aromatics used in the dish, so you won’t feel much of their original taste.

-Delicious and Quick Meals with Beans
+Delicious and Quick Meals With Beans

 Did you know you can have beans for breakfast, lunch, and dinner?
 All it takes is a little creativity and the willingness to try something new.
 Plus, since beans are rich in protein, they can easily replace the meat in traditional recipes like burgers or chili.